-- Population Generator.
-This module generates virtual agents to represent a crowd based on the distribution of age, mobility, physical size, and type of facility (hospital, office building, train station, stadium, etc.) to be investigated.
+- Geometric Engine: The purpose of this module is to produce the geometries representing the physical environments (e.g., a building or a train station, etc.).
+AutoCAD/ADT (Architectural Desktop Software from AutoDesk, Inc.) is employed in this study.
+The geometric data is sent to the Crowd Simulation Engine to simulate crowd behaviors. - Population Generator.
+This module generates virtual agents to represent a crowd based on the distribution of age, mobility, physical size and type of facility (hospital, office building, train station, stadium, etc.) to be investigated.
 The population and its composition for each type of facility would be different.
 For example, we can assume most (not all) of the occupants in an office building will likely be familiar with the facility; on the other hand, the same assumption cannot be applied to a theme park.
 This module also generates random populations for statistical study of individual human behaviors and crowd behaviors. - The Global Database.
 The database module is to maintain all the information about the physical environment and the agents during the simulation.
 Although the multi-agent system does not have a centralized system control mechanism, the state information (mental tension, behavior level, location) of the individuals are maintained.
 This database is also needed to support the interactions and reactions among the individuals. - The Events Recorder.
 This module is intended to capture the events that have been simulated for retrieval and playback.
-The events captured can be used to compare with known and archived scenarios for evaluation purpose. - The Visualizer.
+The events captured can be used to compare with known and archived scenarios for evaluation purpose.

+- The Visualizer.
 The visualization tool is to display the simulated results.
 We have developed a simple visualization environment that is able to receive the positions of the agents, and then generates and displays 2D/3D visual images. - The Crowd Simulation Engine.
 This module is the core module of the multi-agent simulation system.
 Each agent is assigned with an "individual behavior model" based on the data generated from population generator.
 The Individual Behavior Model is designed to represent an individual human's decision-making process.
-Each agent responds to its environment using the decision rules and initiate actions and reactions accordingly.
-The internal mechanism of the Individual Behavior Model consists of the following iterative steps: (1) internally trigger for decision; (2) perceive information about the situation (i.e., crowd density, sensory input, tension level); (3) interpret and choose decision rule(s) to make a decision; (4) conduct collision check and execute the decision.
+Each agent responds to its environment using the decision rules and initiates actions and reactions accordingly.
+The internal mechanism of the Individual Behavior Model consists of the following iterative steps: (1) internally trigger for decision; (2) perceive information about the situation (i.e., crowd density, sensory input, tension level); (3) interpret and choose decision rule(s) to make a decision; and (4) conduct collision check and execute the decision.
 Each autonomous agent will proceed to the (exit) goal subjected to the constraints imposed, select appropriate actions, interact with and update the Global Database as simulations proceed over time.

-In addition to the simulation of crowd behaviors, the outputs of the system will also include overall and individual evacuation time, individual paths, and blockage locations.
+In addition to the simulation of crowd behaviors, the outputs of the system will also include overall and individual evacuation time, individual paths and blockage locations.
 The simulation system is designed with sufficient modularity to allow further investigation of crowd dynamics and incorporation of new behavior patterns and rules as they are discovered.